rbalgo/windows-systems/readme.md

 ## Description

-A central place to protect my future self.
+A central place to protect my future self and documenting my learning journey.

-Repo contains all scripts and tools relating to windows server engineering that I for general purpose use.
+Repo contains all my ramblings and hack scripts, tools relating to automate windows based systems.